conda/conda-dot-org/README.md

 - `package.json`: More configuration to install `docusaurus`.
 - `sidebars.js`: Support for sidebars.
 We use in automatic mode now.

-> Non listed directories or files are generated automatically are not relevant for modifications.
+> Non listed directories or files are generated automatically, so are not relevant for modifications.

 ## Local Development